menu

 Real Estate Prices & Overview

-The average rental price in Museum District is currently $2,501, based on NeighborhoodScout's exclusive analysis.
-The average rental cost in this neighborhood is higher than 62.9% of the neighborhoods in Virginia.
+The average rental price in Museum District is currently $2,452, based on NeighborhoodScout's exclusive analysis.
+Rents here are currently lower in price than 48.8% of Virginia neighborhoods.

 Museum District is an urban neighborhood (based on population density) located in Richmond, Virginia.

-Museum District real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) apartment complexes/high-rise apartments and small apartment buildings.
+Museum District real estate is primarily made up of small (studio to two bedroom) to medium sized (three or four bedroom) small apartment buildings and apartment complexes/high-rise apartments.
 Most of the residential real estate is renter occupied.
 Many of the residences in the Museum District neighborhood are relatively historic, built no later than 1939, and in some cases, quite a bit earlier.
 A number of residences were also built between 1940 and 1969.

 Notable & Unique Neighborhood Characteristics